 $25,000 - Assuming that this is 40% of the project cost, the smallest total project size that is able to be financed through the 504 program is approximately $60,000.

 Fees total approximately 3% of the debenture and are financed through the SBA loan.
 This fee includes a CDC fee of 1.5%, closing costs and an underwriting fee.
 There are no "out-of-pocket" costs for a borrower on the CDC portion of the loan.
-Dakota BUSINESS Finance's fees are built into the 504 debenture and are financed 100% by SBA over the 10- or 20-year period.
+Dakota BUSINESS Finance's fees are built into the 504 debenture and are financed 100% by SBA over the 10-, 20-, or 25-year period.

-There is a pre-payment penalty on the 504 loan based on a sliding scale for the first 10 years on a 20-year debenture and the first 5 years on a 10-year debenture.
+There is a pre-payment penalty on the 504 loan based on a sliding scale for the first 10 years on a 20- and 25-year debenture and the first 5 years on a 10-year debenture.
 Terms on the first mortgage are negotiated directly with the participating lender.

 Generally, the project assets being financed are used as collateral.
 Personal guaranties are required from all principal owners of the business (with ownership of 20% or more and officers).